thosgood/this-weeks-finds/markdown/201-250/week215.md

 corresponds to some figure in the Klein quartic curve.
 This is why they have the same symmetry group.

-This is an excellent example of Klein\'s Erlangen program for reducing geometry to group theory, which I discussed in
+This is an excellent example of Klein's Erlangen program for reducing geometry to group theory, which I discussed in
-\"[week213](week213.html)\".
+["Week 213"](#week213).
 Here we are beginning to see how two superficially different geometries are secretly the same:

         FANO PLANE                      KLEIN'S QUARTIC CURVE